xXleowXx/gitlab-charts/doc/charts/globals.md

 array), all the jobs are routed to the queue generated from the worker name.

-The routing rules list is an ordered array of tuples of query and corresponding queue.
+The routing rules list is an ordered array of tuples of query and corresponding queue:

-- The query is following
+- The query is following the
 [worker matching query](https://docs.gitlab.com/ee/administration/operations/extra_sidekiq_processes.html#queue-selector) syntax.

-- The queue_name must be a valid Sidekiq queue name.
-If the queue name is nil, or an empty string, the worker is routed to the queue generated by the name of the worker instead.
+- The `queue_name` must be a valid Sidekiq queue name.
+If the queue name is `nil`, or an empty string, the worker is routed to the queue generated by the name of the worker instead.

 The query supports wildcard matching `*`, which matches all workers.
-As a result, the wildcard query must stay at the end of the list or the later rules are ignored.
+As a result, the wildcard query must stay at the end of the list or the later rules are ignored:

 ```yaml
 global: